AidanBugs/Obsidian/CWRU/In Progress/MATH307 - Linear Algebra/Vectors.md

-**

-Vectors
+### Vector Properties
 - Vector Addition
 	- Can add vectors together (duh)
 	- Tip to tail yada yada
 - Scalar Multiplication
 	- Multiply any vector by any real number and it will scale the vector
 	- Linear Combination Example

-- $$$$v1, … , vm 𝜖 Rn a1, … , am 𝜖 R
+		- v1, … , vm 𝜖 Rn a1, … , am 𝜖 R
 		- a1vm, … , amvm 𝜖 Rn

 - The span of a vector is the set of all Linear Combinations of vector written: